hjkissinger/hjkissinger.github.io/_posts/2023-05-17-ReverieBooksCT.md

 ### Relational Database Diagram

 A relational database diagram was created through the website <a href='https://dbdiagram.io/home'>dbdiagram.io</a>.
+<br><br>
-In this schematic we can see that the database is composed of *three connecting tables*: **an inventory table (InventoryAvail), its clone (InventorySold), and a dictionary table.** The legend and metrics accessory sheets were included for downstream analysis.
+In this schematic we can see that the database is composed of *three connecting tables*:
+* An inventory table (InventoryAvail)
+* A clone of the inventory table (InventorySold)
+* A dictionary table

+The legend and metrics accessory sheets were included for downstream analysis.
 To find the code for this diagram, click <a href='https://github.com/hjkissinger/ReverieBooksCT/blob/main/RB-DBdiagram'>here</a>.
 <br><br>
 ![ERD for Reverie Books CT, LLC]({{ site.url }}{{ site.baseurl }}/assets/images/post5_2023-05-17/RB-relationalDB.jpg)
 <br><br>